MarlonPC32/community-help-hudson/README.md

 # LatiHudson – Community Help Map for Hudson County

-**LatiHudson** is a bilingual digital resource designed to help residents of Hudson County, NJ — especially immigrants and underserved communities — easily locate **free food assistance, shelters, legal aid, and healthcare services**.
+**LatiHudson** is a bilingual digital resource designed to help residents of Hudson County, NJ, especially immigrants and underserved communities, easily locate **free food assistance, shelters, legal aid, and healthcare services**.

 Built using **Google Sites** and **Google My Maps**, this tool simplifies access to critical local services by offering information in both **English and Spanish**.
 It includes: